-, , , Director Academic Year: Department / Program: Chairperson/Program Director: Faculty member completing this form: Intent: (1) To officially recognize the valuable contributions of one's department chair; and (2) To ident department chairperson can improve. ify, if necesso ary, any areas in which th Directions : Check the appropriate category for each statement.
-The five sections of this review correspondence of the category for each statement.
-The five sections of this review correspondence or proposed in the Faculty Handbook .
-Please mention specific behaviors/events in the exceptional chair performance or areas of concern.
-NB : UTJ = unable to judge Administrative Responsibilities: Agree Disagree UTJ represents departmental concerns & needs to the administration 1-5-00 2.505100 prepares agenda for and presides over regular department meetings maintains appropriate department records including course syllabi consults with department faculty in preparing a written departmental budget prepares the department for accreditation and/or Major Program review Faculty Responsibilities: ensures that new faculty members have received adequate orientation to the College and the Agree Disagree TIET Disagree UTJ department/program Disagree UIJ department/program mentors faculty in the areas of teaching, scholarship and service Disagree UIJ department/program Disagree UIJ department/program mentors faculty in the areas of teaching, scholarship and service consults with department faculty on staffing decisions, including the hiring of new faculty members & Disagree U1 J department/program mentors faculty in the areas of teaching, scholarship and service consults with department faculty on staffing decisions, including the hiring of new faculty members & retention consults with department faculty about the scheduling of courses and the assignment of independent Disagree UIJ department/program mentors faculty in the areas of teaching, scholarship and service consults with department faculty on staffing decisions, including the hiring of new faculty members & retention consults with department faculty about the scheduling of courses and the assignment of independent studies and internships supports and enhances instructional and professional collaboration among department members Disagree department/program mentors faculty in the areas of teaching, scholarship and service consults with department faculty on staffing decisions, including the hiring of new faculty members & retention consults with department faculty about the scheduling of courses and the assignment of independent studies and internships supports and enhances instructional and professional collaboration among department members Disagree department/program mentors faculty in the areas of teaching, scholarship and service consults with department faculty on staffing decisions, including the hiring of new faculty members & retention consults with department faculty about the scheduling of courses and the assignment of independent studies and internships supports and enhances instructional and professional collaboration among department members promotes and encourages effective resolution of faculty concerns Comments: Agree Disagree UTJ department/program mentors faculty in the areas of teaching, scholarship and service consults with department faculty on staffing decisions, including the hiring of new faculty members & retention consults with department faculty about the scheduling of courses and the assignment of independent studies and internships supports and enhances instructional and professional collaboration among department members promotes and encourages effective resolution of faculty concerns Comments: Agree department/program mentors faculty in the areas of teaching, scholarship and service consults with department faculty on staffing decisions, including the hiring of new faculty members & retention consults with department faculty about the scheduling of courses and the assignment of independent studies and internships supports and enhances instructional and professional collaboration among department members promotes and encourages effective resolution of faculty concerns Comments: Evaluation of Faculty Responsibilities: Agree department/program mentors faculty in the areas of teaching, scholarship and service consults with department faculty on staffing decisions, including the hiring of new faculty members & retention consults with department faculty about the scheduling of courses and the assignment of independent studies and internships supports and enhances instructional and professional collaboration among department members promotes and encourages effective resolution of faculty concerns Comments: Evaluation of Faculty Responsibilities: conducts classroom visitation and evaluates faculty in a timely manner provides constructive criticism for improvement of teaching and facilitates opportunities for peer Agree department/program mentors faculty in the areas of teaching, scholarship and service consults with department faculty on staffing decisions, including the hiring of new faculty members & retention consults with department faculty about the scheduling of courses and the assignment of independent studies and internships supports and enhances instructional and professional collaboration among department members promotes and encourages effective resolution of faculty concerns Comments: Evaluation of Faculty Responsibilities: conducts classroom visitation and evaluates faculty in a timely manner provides constructive criticism for improvement of teaching and facilitates opportunities for peer coaching Agree concerns for each member of the department participates in Annual Review Conference for Pre-Tenure Faculty Chairs in McGowan School of Business - Conducts Annual Review and completes evaluation form in a timely manner Comments: Curriculum Responsibilities: Agree Disagree UTJ consults with departmental faculty to determine the design of the major sequence consults with departmental faculty to determine the nature of courses offered initiates revisions of departmental curricula coordinates collegial selection of textbooks in courses taught by more than one faculty member coordinates bookstore orders with the departmental faculty prepares revisions of sections of the College Catalog and other College publications describing the department coordinates with departmental faculty and the librarian for the improvement of library holdings Comments: Student Responsibilities: Agree Disagree UTJ establishes qualifications for admission into the major in a collaborative manner. provides, with the aid of department faculty, efficient and helpful academic advisement to department majors fosters departmental support of students' growth in disciplinary and co-curricular activities manages "Open House" and departmental recruitment activities effectively Comments:
+Faculty Evaluation of Department Chairperson/Program L Director Academic Year: Department / Program: Chairperson/Program Director: Faculty member completing this form: Intent: (1) To officially recognize the valuable contributions of one's department chair; and (2) To identi department chairperson can improve. ify, if necesso ary, any areas in whic Directions : Check the appropriate category for each statement.
+The five sections of this review correspondence of chairs/program directors found in the Faculty Handbook .
+Please mention specific behaviors/events in texceptional chair performance or areas of concern.
+NB : UTJ = unable to judge Administrative Responsibilities: Agree Disagree UTJ represents departmental concerns & needs to the administration 1-8-00 21008200 010 prepares agenda for and presides over regular department meetings maintains appropriate department records including course syllabi consults with department faculty in preparing a written departmental budget prepares the department for accreditation and/or Major Program review Faculty Responsibilities: ensures that new faculty members have received adequate orientation to the College and the department/program Agree Disagree UTJ mentors faculty in the areas of teaching, scholarship and service consults with department faculty on staffing decisions, including the hiring of new faculty members & retention consults with department faculty about the scheduling of courses and the assignment of independent studies and internships supports and enhances instructional and professional collaboration among department members promotes and encourages effective resolution of faculty concerns Comments: Evaluation of Faculty Responsibilities: Agree Disagree UTJ conducts classroom visitation and evaluates faculty in a timely manner provides constructive criticism for improvement of teaching and facilitates opportunities for peer coaching monitors students' responses from classes & provides effective feedback to the faculty reviews Faculty Activity Annual Summary and makes recommendation for long range planning completes Chairperson's Form for Faculty Evaluation & clearly states areas of accomplishments and concerns for each member of the department participates in Annual Review Conference for Pre-Tenure Faculty Chairs in McGowan School of Business- Conducts Annual Review and completes evaluation form in a timely manner Comments: Curriculum Responsibilities: Agree Disagree UTJ consults with departmental faculty to determine the design of the major sequence consults with departmental faculty to determine the nature of courses offered initiates revisions of departmental curricula coordinates collegial selection of textbooks in courses taught by more than one faculty member coordinates bookstore orders with the departmental faculty prepares revisions of sections of the College Catalog and other College publications describing the department coordinates with departmental faculty and the librarian for the improvement of library holdings Comments: Student Responsibilities: T Student Responsibilities: Agree Disagree UTJ establishes qualifications for admission into the major in a collaborative manner. provides, with the aid of department faculty, efficient and helpful academic advisement to department majors fosters departmental support of students' growth in disciplinary and co-curricular activities manages "Open House" and departmental recruitment activities effectively Comments: